-Tesla Came to a Humilating and Tragic End
+Nikola Tesla Came to a Humiliating and Tragic End

 Summing up, Ken Wheeler is wrong to appeal to Tesla’s “authority” to support his dubious notions about science.
 The Angry Photographer regularly shouts at his critics, “Do you think you’re smarter than Nikola Tesla?
 Well, you’re not!”

-We don’t have to be smarter than Nikola Tesla to understand his misconceptions and mental decline.
+We don’t have to be smarter than Nikola Tesla to recognize his misconceptions and mental decline.
 We just have to have been born later.

 The aging Tesla is an ironic role model for Kentucky Ken.
 In later life, Nikola Tesla was behind the times, stubborn, opinionated, egotistical, arrogant, and ultimately dead wrong.

 The only difference between the two men is that Tesla made a revolutionary contribution to society in his youth, while Ken Wheeler has no accomplishments to which he can point.